bocchino/AppleCore/README.txt

 8. ACC COMPILER OPTIONS

-Currently, acc accepts exactly one source file name SF (including UNIX path info) on the command line, translates that file, and writes the results to standard output.
+Currently acc accepts exactly one source file name SF (including UNIX path info) on the command line, translates that file, and writes the results to standard output.
 In the future, more flexible options (e.g., compiling multiple files in one acc command) may be provided.